anabrid/lucigui/README.md

 - As a guiding principle, the firmware webserver has no HTTPS, which is always dysfunctional in non-public networks.
--**Cross-Origin Resource Sharing** (CORS) is the primary security measure for protecting the LUCIDAC HTTP endpoint against unwanted access.
+- **Cross-Origin Resource Sharing** (CORS) is the primary security measure for protecting the LUCIDAC HTTP endpoint against unwanted access.
 It is one more configuration option for the LUCIDAC networking.
-- The simple user-password access system is straightforwardly elevated on the websocket protocol and exponential back off for failed logins shall be implemented (this is out of scope for the lucidac-gui client).
+- The simple user-password access system is straightforwardly elevated on the websocket protocol.

+### License

+This is an open source code released under *MIT OR GPL* license.
+The code is copyright by anabrid, see https://www.anabrid.com/licensing/ or [LICENSE.md](LICENSE.md) for details.

+### Code managament

+We currently follow this model:

+* "Vendor code" comes from https://lab.analogparadigm.com/lucidac/software/lucidac-gui
+  where there is also an issue tracker and the continous integration.
+* Open source release happens at https://github.com/anabrid/lucidac-gui as a gitlab-to-github mirror which however only covers the git repository, not the issues and CI.
+This is not perfect, but allows people to fork, open issues and even put push requests anyway.

-## Deployment strategies
+### Deployment strategies

 There are two deployment routes:

-- The headless "variant" of the code built and uploaded to https://lucidac-gui.anabrid.dev/ by Gitlab-CI.
+- The headless "variant" of the code built and uploaded to https://lucidac.online/ by Gitlab-CI.
 - The LUCIDAC "variant" is made available as Gitlab-CI build artifacts and integrated into the firmware at firmware build time.
 This is made by embedding individual gzipped files as bytestring objects.

+The different behaviour is steered by variables defined at "svelte startup time" in the [index.html](index.html) file.
+Therefore, in principle only one svelte built is neccessary for the two variants, despite this is implemented as two different build in [.gitlab-ci.yml](.gitlab-ci.yml) for convenience.

 Gzipped code size of the compiled project is currently about 500kB.
 We strongly try to keep this as low as possible (the magical barrier is 1MB of zipped build size).

-## License

-This is an open source code released under *MIT OR GPL* license.
-The code is copyright by anabrid, see https://www.anabrid.com/licensing/ for details.

 ## Getting started as developer

 Make sure you have a running version of nodejs or in particular `npm`, the node package manager.

-* Clone the repository from https://lab.analogparadigm.com/lucidac/software/lucidac-gui
+* Clone the repository (for instance from https://github.com/anabrid/lucidac-gui)
 * Go to the repository root directory and run `npm install` in order to install the project dependencies locally.
 * In order to start the development webserver and open your web browser: `npm run dev --open`